Caffeine and sports performance: Should athletes drink that extra cup of coffee?

 But what does caffeine actually do, and is it really worth the hype?

-The best known source of caffeine is coffee, although it’s also found in a range of other foods and drinks such as black tea, green tea, dark chocolate, yerba maté and of course added to energy drinks and pre-workout supplements.
-In its purest form, it can also be taken as tablets, in chewing gum or even nasal sprays (seriously!).
-No matter which form it is consumed in, the effects remain broadly the same.
+The best-known source of caffeine is coffee, although it’s also found in a range of other foods and drinks such as black tea, green tea, dark chocolate, yerba maté and of course added to energy drinks and pre-workout supplements.
+In its purest form, it can also be taken as tablets, in chewing gum, or even nasal sprays (seriously!).
+No matter which forms it is consumed in, the effects remain broadly the same.